 3Update Sound drivers

 Every device on Windows operating is controlled and maintained by its drivers.
-Drivers are nothing but software packages made specifically for the respective device.
+Drivers are nothing but a software package made specifically for the respective device.
 That means the sound crackling issue might be related to a corrupted sound driver.
 To fix this, you have to update the driver.
 First, turn your computer and

 - Type Device Manager on the search bar located on the right side of the Windows flag and click on that when it shows up.

-- After opening the Device Manager window, expand the Audio Inputs and outputs section.
+- After opening, the Device Manager window, expand the Audio Inputs and outputs section.

 - You will see all the drivers for different devices installed on your computer.
-So select the device’s driver you are facing the sound crackling issue with and right-click on it.
+So select the device’s driver you are facing the sound crackling issue and right-click on it.

 - Now you will see the Update driver option and click on that.
 Next, you will get two options and select the Search automatically for drivers option.

 - It will check on the internet if there is any new driver update, and it will install automatically as well.

 - After installing the new update, reboot your computer once and check for the issue.

 4Try with Different Audio formats

 Microsoft Windows operating system has many different audio formats made for different sound profiles as well for different devices.
 Whenever you use a device, it selects the perfect audio format automatically.
 However, it can be the reason for the sound crackling issue as it might have selected a not supported audio format, or your device is not supporting the previous format now.
 So you have to change it manually.
 To do that-